danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

   -d '{"type":"invoice.payment_failed","data":{"object":{"customer":"cus_xxx","attempt_count":1}}}'
 ```

 This works for testing individual mailer methods, but it's not *real* testing.
-It requires hand-crafting a Stripe payload, it only tests one event in isolation, and misses the interactions between multiple webhook events that Stripe sends during a real payment failure cycle.
+It requires hand-crafting a Stripe payload, it only tests one event in isolation, and completely missing the interactions between multiple webhook events that Stripe sends during a real payment failure cycle.

 I wanted something better: a way to make Stripe actually simulate the entire payment failure sequence and send real webhooks to my local server.
 Stripe has two tools that do exactly that.